Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 Bottom line

-Bilt has a unique elite status program for those with the Bilt Mastercard.
-Status is based on how many points you rack up in a calendar year.
-I love the idea of a credit card with elite status based on how many points you earn, since it gives you an incentive to spend more on the card.
+Bilt has a unique elite status program, with status being based on how many points you rack up in a calendar year.
+I love the idea of a credit card program with elite status based on how many points you earn, since it gives you an incentive to spend more on the card.

 If you have elite status with Bilt, what has your experience been like?